horlash-Dev/horlash-Dev/README.md

 You can click the Preview link to take a look at your changes.
 --->
 ## I am a web developer with more than 3 years of experience designing and developing dynamic websites.
 I can help bring to reality your creativity
- by developing/designing highly functional, reliable,and easy-to-use and User friendly web applications
+ by developing/designing highly functional, reliable,and easy-to-use and User friendly web applications.
+ Every business in the universe today has its unique strategy and solution that needs a web / mobile application to help its brand reach success.
+I believe with my years of experience I can help manifest, integrate and implement that unique invention and bring to reality your creativity.

 ## Technical Skills
 •✅ Web Design/Development